NicoleWilbur/US-Bikeshare-Project/README.md

 ### Installation

 This program is written in Python 3 and utilizes pandas.
-If you are not currently configured to run Python 3 with pandas, you can download the Python 3.x version of ANACONDA at anaconda.com.
+If you are not currently configured to run Python 3 with pandas, you can download the Python 3.x version of Anaconda at anaconda.com.
 Installation and user guide can be found here:
 (https://docs.anaconda.com/anaconda/install/)

 ### Resources Used in Creating this Project